Undergraduate Study Abroad

 CASA Granada (Spain)

-• Intensive Language (CILE) track: No previous Spanish language study required.
-Students will be placed according to their language level (A1 - B1.2) upon arrival.
-HISP 0100 or 0200 at Brown is recommended.
+• Intensive Spanish Language (CILE) track: No previous Spanish language study required.
+Students will be placed according to their language level upon arrival (typically A1/Beginner - B1.2/Upper Intermediate).
+HISP 0100 or HISP 0200 at Brown is recommended.

-• Spanish Language and Culture (CLCE) track: Students must place into Levels B1.2 - B2.1 (the equivalent of 4 semesters of college-level Spanish prior to arrival is recommended - HISP 0400 at Brown).
+• Spanish Language and Culture (CLCE) track: Students must place into level B1.2/Upper Intermediate or B2.1/Advanced.
+HISP 0400 at Brown is recommended.

-• University Studies (UGR) direct enrollment track at the University of Granada: Students must place into Level B1.2, although B2.1 is highly recommended (the equivalent of 5-6 semesters of college-level Spanish prior to arrival is recommended - HISP 0500 or HISP 0600 at Brown)
+• University Studies (UGR) direct enrollment track at the University of Granada: Students must place into Level B2.1/Advanced or higher.
+HISP 0500 or higher at Brown is recommended.

-• Translation and Interpretation (TRAD) track at the University of Granada: Students must place into Level B2.1, although B2.2 is highly recommended (the equivalent of 6 semesters of college-level Spanish prior to arrival is recommended - HISP 0600 at Brown).
+• Translation and Interpretation (TRAD) track at the University of Granada: Students must place into Level B2.1/Advanced or higher, although B2.2/Upper Advanced is highly recommended.
+HISP 0600 or higher at Brown is recommended.

 For questions on language placement and programs, please contact your study abroad advisor.